 Ann Moore was sworn in to the Board of Port Commissioners on Jan.
 13, 2011, to represent the City of Chula Vista.
 She is a senior partner in the law firm of Norton Moore & Adams.
 Before joining the firm, Moore served as Chula Vista's City Attorney.
 She has practiced law for more than 20 years and has extensive experience in land use, real estate, redevelopment, environmental, and municipal law.
 She represents both developers and governmental agencies in processing land use entitlements for large scale residential, commercial, and industrial projects.
 Her areas of expertise include the California Environmental Quality Act (CEQA), Subdivision Map Act, eminent domain, inverse condemnation, Endangered Species Act, public infrastructure financing, the Brown Act, and Conflict of Interest laws.
 Moore graduated from San Diego State University with a Public Administration degree and she earned her law degree at the University of San Diego law school.

 Dan Malcolm was sworn in to the Board of Port Commissioners on January 5, 2011 to represent the City of Imperial Beach.
 President and CEO of Malcolm Properties, he has extensive experience in the field of commercial real estate brokerage, investment, finance and commercial property development.
-He also maintains a separate law practice specializing in commercial real estate contract, transactional, entitlement and land use law.
-Commissioner Malcolm has previously served on numerous public and private boards including the Imperial Beach City Council, Metropolitan Transit Development Board, San Diego County Commercial Association of Realtors, South County Economic Development Council, SANDAG Shoreline Erosion Committee and as Chairman of Sweetwater High School District Bond Oversight Committee.
-He currently serves as Chairman of Sharp Coronado Hospital and as a director on the master board of Sharp Healthcare.
-Commissioner Malcolm holds an undergraduate degree in real estate finance from San Diego State University and was awarded a Juris Doctorate of Law from Thomas Jefferson School of Law.
+Commissioner Malcolm has previously served on numerous public and private boards including the Imperial Beach City Council, San Diego Metropolitan Transit Development Board, South County Economic Development Council, SANDAG and as Chairman of Sweetwater High School District Bond Oversight Committee.
+He has also served as Chairman of Sharp Coronado Hospital, as a Director on the master board of Sharp Healthcare.
+Commissioner Malcolm holds an undergraduate degree in real estate finance from San Diego State University and a law degree from Thomas Jefferson School of Law.